 For these reasons, the choice fell on an external battery, to give the user complete freedom.

 ...
 A version of a-pipes incorporating a rechargeable lithium-polymer battery by the USB is however being tested.
 The charging time is about half an hour and the autonomy is impressive, even when using the radio continuously (via the a-Box).
 To be continued ...

 The stick allows to take support on the left shoulder so that the top of the chanter can not move back, as on the real bagpipe.

 Yes, for example the disposable chopsticks found in Asian restaurants.
 However, it may be necessary to adjust the tip of the wand with a knife or a knive.

-No, except that the plastic version does not have a top adapter for Chinese baguette because the wand fits directly into a conical hole in the top stock piece; the top stock piece is not removable either.
+No, except that the current wooden version has a removable top adapter for Chinese baguette.
+On plastic model, the wand fits directly into a conical hole located on the non removable top stock piece.

 The wood chanter is slightly thicker than the plastic chanter.

 The exotic wood (padook) is initially orange but darks with the time and the exposure to the light, to draw on the brown chocolate in more or less long term.

 The plastic chanter has the same external dimensions and hole diameters as most common bagpipes chanters (imperial units).